 - Legal Topics: Immigration - Links to resources related to immigration from the Minnesota State Law Library

-- Minnesota: Immigrant Entrepreneurs, Innovation, and Welcoming Initiatives - Data compiled by the Immigration Policy Center of the American Immigration Council
+- New Americans in Minnesota: The Political and Economic Power of Immigrants, Latinos, and Asians in the North Star State - Data compiled by the Immigration Policy Center of the American Immigration Council

 Additional Library Resources